-The Pluralism Project is dedicated to training 400 candidates hailing from diverse personal narratives to run for public office across our country.
+The Pluralism Project is dedicated to empowering Americans hailing from diverse personal narratives to run for public office across our country.
 Below, I write about how my grandfather, S.M.
 Khurram Wasti inspired the project, and why America needs to fight to protect the beautiful mosaic of diversity and pluralism that Donald J. Trump has dedicated himself to obliterating.
 I recall how in the India of old, pluralism was the rule, not the exception, until populists appealing to the lowest common denominator detonated thousands of years of diversity and tolerance through the traumatic events now known as Partition.
 America can't partition our families to please the Alt-Right.
 Read more below.

 UPDATED: Here are two recent news reports about The Pluralism Project from WAMU 88.5 (NPR) & The Washington Post: